Sir Barton: 1919: Triple Crown sweep

-At three, Sir Barton won his season debut as a maiden in the Kentucky Derby, ridden by jockey Johnny Loftus.
-Legend holds that he was supposed to be the rabbit (pacemaker) for his highly regarded stablemate, the gelding Billy Kelly, but that assumption is only partially true; in reality, Sir Barton was regarded at having a better chance of winning the Kentucky Derby than Billy Kelly owing to both his weight allowance as a maiden as well as the fitness he had demonstrated in the preparations for the Derby.
+At three, Sir Barton won his season debut as a maiden in the Kentucky Derby on May 10, 1919, ridden by jockey Johnny Loftus.
+Legend holds that he was supposed to be the rabbit (pacemaker) for his highly regarded stablemate, the gelding Billy Kelly, but that assumption is only partially true; in reality Sir Barton was regarded at having a better chance of winning the Kentucky Derby than Billy Kelly, owing to both his weight allowance as a maiden as well as the fitness he had demonstrated in the preparations for the Derby.
 Sir Barton led the field of 12 horses from start to finish, winning the race by five lengths.
-The next day, Sir Barton was shipped to Baltimore to run in the Preakness Stakes.
+The next day, Sir Barton was shipped to Baltimore to run in the Preakness Stakes, held only three days later on May 14.
 In the Preakness, he again led all the way, winning wire-to-wire and beating Eternal by four lengths.
-He then won the Withers Stakes in New York on May 24th and shortly thereafter completed the first Triple Crown in U.S. history by winning the Belmont Stakes on June 11, 1919, setting an American record for the mile and three-eighths race, the distance for the Belmont at the time.
+He then won the Withers Stakes in New York on May 24 and shortly thereafter completed the first Triple Crown in U.S. history by winning the Belmont Stakes on June 11, setting an American record for the mile and three-eighths race, the distance for the Belmont at the time.
 Sir Barton's four wins were accomplished in a space of just 32 days.
 He has been retroactively honored as the 1919 Horse of the Year.

-1919: Later Three-Year-Old Season
+1919: Later three-year-old season

 After his win in the Belmont, Sir Barton's next start was the Dwyer Stakes, where he faced Purchase, another highly rated three-year-old trained and owned by Sam Hildreth.
 On a muddy track, Purchase caught Sir Barton in the final furlong and Sir Barton finished second.
 After the Dwyer, Sir Barton got a bruised hoof and only returned in mid-September.
-He did stellar performances in races like the Maryland Handicap while also turning in a couple of puzzling losses, including the Autumn Handicap.
+He did stellar performances in races such as the Maryland Handicap while also turning in a couple of puzzling losses, including the Autumn Handicap.
 He finished the year with $88,250, finishing just ahead of Man o' War in money won that year.

-1920: Four-Year-Old Season
+1920: Four-year-old season

 As a four-year-old, Sir Barton won five of his 12 races.
-On April 24, Sir Barton won the six furlong Climax Handicap at Havre de Grace Racetrack, defeating stablemate Milkmaid and five other runners.
+On April 24, Sir Barton won the six-furlong Climax Handicap at Havre de Grace Racetrack, defeating stablemate Milkmaid and five other runners.
 In the Saratoga Handicap, he beat Exterminator.
-While carrying 133 pounds, Sir Barton set a world record for 1 3/16 miles on dirt in winning the August 28, 1920 edition of the Merchants and Citizens Handicap.
+While carrying 133 pounds, Sir Barton set a world record for 1 3/16 miles on dirt in winning the August 28 Merchants and Citizens Handicap.
 His match race on October 12 that year against Man o' War at Kenilworth Park in Windsor, Ontario, Canada is most remembered.
 Sir Barton, who suffered from hoof problems throughout his career, was unsuited for Kenilworth's hard surface, and was beaten by seven lengths.